-In general, Continuing Education courses are open for enrollment to persons 16 years of age or older, or those whose high school graduating class has graduated.
-However, because some specialty and advanced courses may be more difficult and require a greater degree of preparation, potential enrollees should be aware of the nature of the course requirements to determine their possible success in those courses.
+In general, Continuing Education courses are open to persons 16 years of age or older.
+Because some specialty and advanced courses may be more difficult or require a greater degree of preparation, potential enrollees should be aware of course requirements and consider their potential for success in these courses.

-To meet admissions requirements for certain specialized courses such as Fire Service, Law Enforcement or Management Development Training, potential students must be employed by or recommended by one of the requesting training agencies.
+To meet admissions requirements for certain specialized courses, including Fire Service, Law Enforcement or Management Development Training, potential students must be employed by or recommended by one of the requesting training agencies.